issaceee/study-vault/Quote Compendium.md

 - foregrounds process rather than identity
 - enables cross-text linkage with Rossetti and Braddon
 - [[4.
 KNOWLEDGE, SILENCE, AND THE UNSPOKEN]]; [[*Form, Experiment, Genre]]

+### Context
+- Feminist-materialist critique of popular imperial texts.
+- Shifts attention from individual acts of violence to infrastructural and spatial arrangements.
+- Treats gender not as identity but as a process produced by narrative, architecture, and circulation.

 #### Main Points
 - Hennessy & Mohan theorise violence as structural rather than exceptional